kylelang/TiU-Exam-Merge/README.md

 the script via any means other than interactively sourcing `code/runJob.sh` from within RStudio and may be resolved by future updates to either **svDialogs** or RStudio.

+The program will automatically append the ".xlsx" file extension to the output file when the user does not include the extension.
+When applying this functionality, however, duplicate filenames may not be detected, so the user may not be warned about overwriting existing files.
+For example, if the user specifies the output file name as: "myOuput", and a file exists with the name "myOutput.xlsx", the existing file will be overwritten without a warning.